dnsimple/dnsimple-support/content/articles/secondary-dnsimple.md

 ## Configuring DNSimple along another DNS provider (hosted domain)

-To set up zone redundancy with another DNS provider on your zone, you should follow the steps detailed in [Updating NS Records for the Zone of a Hosted Domain](/articles/zone-ns-records/).
+To set up zone redundancy with another DNS provider on your zone, follow the steps detailed in [Updating NS Records for the Zone of a Hosted Domain](/articles/zone-ns-records/).

 ## Configuring DNSimple along another DNS provider (registered domain)

-To set up zone redundancy with another DNS provider on your domain, you should follow the steps detailed in [Setting the Name Servers for a Domain Name](/articles/setting-name-servers/#pointing-the-name-servers-to-another-provider).
+To set up zone redundancy with another DNS provider on your domain, follow the steps detailed in [Setting the Name Servers for a Domain Name](/articles/setting-name-servers/#pointing-the-name-servers-to-another-provider).

+## Have more questions?

+If you have additional questions or need assistance setting up zone redundancy, [contact support](https://dnsimple.com/feedback), and we'll be happy to help.